 New Council Plan priorities (2016-20) were approved by Council on 19 April 2016.
 Supporting the priorities is a set of objectives and actions.
-Progress in delivering the objectives and actions are reported through a Council Plan Performance Tracker (Appendix 1).
-The tracker is a combined document which also includes a set of Key Performance Indicators (KPIs).
-The report also includes the Revenue Budget Summary Statement (Appendix 2), the Capital Monitoring Statement (Appendix 3) and the Reserves Position Summary (Appendix 4).
-This performance information is reported to the Overview and Scrutiny Committee on a quarterly basis and the outcome is then reported to the Executive Committee by the Chair of the Overview and Scrutiny Committee.
+Progress in delivering the objectives and actions are reported through a Council Plan Performance Tracker.
+The tracker is a combined document which also includes a key set of performance indicators.
+The report also includes the Revenue Budget Summary Statement, the Capital Monitoring Statement and the Reserves Position Summary.